shaoanlu/fewshot-face-translation-GAN/README.md

 | |<img width=128/>|<img width=128/>|<img width=128/>|<img width=128/>|<img width=128/>|<img width=128/>|<img width=128/>|<img width=128/>|<img width=128/>|

 #### I really like the Du Fu translation: such an interesting demostration how the GAN imagine the appearance of the prominent Chinese poet from just a painting.

-However, our model has suboptimal performance in terms of translating to asian faces.
-This is possibly due to limited representability of the feature extractor.

 ## Architecture
 ![](https://github.com/shaoanlu/faceswap-GAN-swap-them-all/raw/master/images/few_shot_face_translation_gen.png)